 On the Elastic Algorithm Service (EAS) page, find the service that you want to update and click Update in the Actions column.

-You can also set the Version parameter to High-performance Deployment during LLM deployment.
-High-performance deployment refers to fast deployment based on the BladeLLM engine developed by PAI.
-For more information, see Get started with BladeLLM.
+You can also set the Version parameter to High-performance Deployment on the LLM Deployment page.
+This way, you can implement fast deployment based on the BladeLLM engine developed in PAI.

 How do I mount a custom model?

-When you set the Version parameter to High-performance Deployment during LLM deployment, you can mount a custom model.
-Only Qwen and Llama text models can be deployed, including the open source, fine-tuned, and quantized versions.
+If you set the Version parameter to High-performance Deployment on the LLM Deployment page, you can mount a custom model.
+Only Qwen and Llama text models of the open source, fine-tuned, and quantized versions can be deployed.
 In this example, Object Storage Service (OSS) is used to mount a custom model.

-The following figure shows a sample of the model files that you need to prepare:
+The following figure shows the sample model files to be prepared.

 The config.json file must be uploaded.
 You must configure the config.json file based on the Huggingface model format.
 For more information about the sample file, see config.json.